-The term “sundowner” is one often used in South Africa to describe an alcoholic drink, consumed when the sun goes down.
+The term “sundowners” is one often used in South Africa to describe alcoholic drinks, consumed when the sun goes down.
 While this colloquialism has been used in British English since the 1950s, it has found its real home in Africa as the perfect way to end a day on safari or, if you’re in Cape Town, on or near the beach.

-A sundowner can be whatever alcohol you feel like imbibing; whether it’s a cocktail, beer, wine, or refreshing cider, it’s more about the occasion and the people than it is the beverage.
-That said, please do us all a favor and avoid ordering a “sundowner” from any South African bartender.
+A sundowner can be whatever alcohol you feel like sipping on; whether it’s a cocktail, beer, wine, or refreshing cider, it’s more about the occasion and the people than it is the beverage.
+That said, please do us all a favour and avoid ordering a “sundowner” from any South African bartender.
 You will receive an eyeroll rather than a beverage.

-So when you go for a sundowner in Cape Town, here’s how to do it properly.
-Our criteria for the 10 best summer sundowner spots in Cape Town are the following: Access to seeing the sunset, a beach or ocean view, access to a bar, a fun vibe.
+When you go for a sundowner in Cape Town, here’s how to do it properly.
+Our criteria for the 10 best summer sundowner spots in Cape Town are the following: access to seeing the sunset, a beach or ocean view, a well-stocked bar and of course, a great vibe.

 1. The Lawns at the Roundhouse

-You can’t beat the quintessential views of the dramatic 12 Apostles.
-Book a picnic table on the Rumbullion Lawns for casual pizzas and rosé during the summer.
-For hundreds of years, the terraces at The Roundhouse have affectionately been dubbed The Rumbullion, which is aptly named after an archaic English term for a riotous good time.
-The relaxed atmosphere is perfect for groups, families and couples.
+You can’t beat the quintessential views of the dramatic 12 Apostles, especially with a drink in hand surrounded by great company.
+Book a picnic table at The Lawns for casual pizzas and rosé during the summer complete with a relaxed atmosphere that’s perfect for groups, families and couples.

 Address: Round House Rd, Camps Bay, Cape Town, 8005